-That said, here are my resolutions:
+That said, here are my travel resolutions:

 This is my only real New Year’s resolution.
 Life in Italy is grand so far but it would be SO much easier and more fun if I knew what the hell was going on.
 It’s easy to get by without Italian in restaurants, but much harder when it comes to ordering meat at the butcher shop or trying to get your internet hooked up (our apartment is still wifi-less, don’t ask).

-Unfortunately I’m pretty terrible at language learning but I’m going all in on this one (as is Mike).
-Hopefully by this time next year I’ll be at least conversational.
+Unfortunately, I’m pretty terrible at language learning but I’m going all in on this one (as is Mike).
+Hopefully, by this time next year, I’ll be at least conversational.

-My biggest travel experience this year will be getting to know our new home country.
+My biggest travel resolution this year will be getting to know our new home country.
 We have a slew of visitors coming this winter and spring, so we will be touring them around Emilia-Romagna and maybe further afield (Florence?
 Venice?
 Piedmonte perhaps?).
 We may also do a trip further south later in the year if we can swing it.
 Italy is a huge and varied country and I doubt we’ll get bored anytime soon.

 Visit Paris (Finally)

-Yes, after years and years of travel in and round France, I’m finally going to Paris.
+Yes, after years and years of travel in and around France, I’m finally going to Paris.
 Mike used some of our airline miles to book a really nice hotel (think: Eiffel Tower peeking through the windows) in May, and we’re going to eat all the croissants and probably everything else too.
 I’m super excited to finally check this city off my travel wish list (and see how it stacks up against London).

 Visit some Christmas Markets

-What about you, what are your travel resolutions
+What about you, what are your travel resolutions?

 Need Some Inspiration for Your 2018 Travel Resolutions?